telerik/maui-docs/controls/slider/backtrack.md

 ---
-title: Backtrack Configuration
+title: Backtrack
-page_title: .NET MAUI Slider Documentation - Backtrack Configuration
+page_title: .NET MAUI Slider Documentation - Backtrack
 description: Learn how to configure the backtrack of the Telerik UI Slider for .NET MAUI provides - set the min and max values and choose if the backtrack should extend beyond them.
 position: 5
-slug: slider-backtrack-configuration
+slug: slider-backtrack
 ---

-# .NET MAUI Slider Backtrack Configuration
+# .NET MAUI Slider Backtrack

 The thumb runs along the backtrack of the slider.
 The backtrack represents all the values your end users can choose from.